 Domestic violence and abuse, Gender-based violence and teenage relationship abuse Domestic abuse (over 16 years) and teenage relationship abuse (under 16 years) involves any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those who are, or have been in relationships or family members regardless of gender or sexuality.
-It can impact children greatly who witness domestic abuse at home (children are now seen as victims in their own right as per changes to the Domestic Abuse Bill) as well as those who experience it through their personal relationships.
+It can impact children greatly who witness domestic abuse at home through seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it through their own intimate relationships (children are now seen as victims in their own right as per changes to the Domestic Abuse Bill).